Pharmacometrics and Pharmacokinetics, Pharmaceutical Biotechnology, Pharmaceutical Analysis and Drug Delivery

 Graduate School Requirements

-- UF Admissions requires all GRE and language exam scores to be sent by the testing center directly to the University of Florida Office of Admissions.
+- UF Admissions requires all language exam scores to be sent by the testing center directly to the University of Florida Office of Admissions.
 The UF testing code is 5812.
 A separate department code is not needed.

 - Original transcripts must be sent directly from the educational institution to the UF Office of Admissions.
 Please do not send them to the department.